November News

 JANUARY-MAY NEWS

-At last our latest book about the amphibians and reptiles of Skopelos, over a month later than expected, has arrived and is on the shelves.
+At last our latest publication, over a month later than expected, has arrived and is on the shelves.
 We are very happy with the result, after putting in a lot of hard work plus toing and froing between us and the printer.
 We have already started on our next publication which will hopefully be ready by Easter 2026.

 We started trail clearing this year on 24 January and stopped 23 May.
 In spite of a lot of rain in February, altogether, I worked 42 days and with the help of three Workaway volunteers throughout that period and six others, we reopened and carried out maintenance on the following trails: